Jery0843/TorForge/README.md

 | **Decoy Traffic** | Injects fake requests to frustrate traffic analysis |
 | **Dead Man's Switch** | Panic key for instant emergency shutdown with trace wiping |

+> [!WARNING]
+> **Browser Fingerprinting:** TorForge protects your network traffic but does NOT prevent browser fingerprinting.
+Websites can still identify you through screen resolution, fonts, canvas, and other browser characteristics.
+For anonymous web browsing, use **Tor Browser** over TorForge.
+Incognito mode does NOT help.

 ### 🤖 AI-Powered
 | Feature | Description |
 |---------|-------------|